Profiles Menu

 The Luhya are classified as a Bantu people, based on their language.
 The name Bantu means "human beings."
 It appears that over a period of centuries, successive waves of Bantu speakers migrated into the area.
 There was thus a common underlying origin and language-culture base, but with diversity over the years.

-Tradition and linguistic characteristics of the various sub-groups indicate that various small groups of Bantu-speaking peoples settled over a period in these areas.
+Tradition and linguistic characteristics of the various Luhya sub-groups indicate that various small groups of Bantu-speaking peoples settled over a period in these areas, in addition to various non-Bantu who came to adopt Bantu speech.
+The area north of Lake Victoria has been a path of migration for many peoples of various ethnicities, including Nilotic peoples, some of whom have also become part of the Luhya peoples.
 They developed a political unity during the latter stages of the colonial period.

 Throughout the early years of living in this region, they were at war with their Nilotic neighbors, the Teso, Nandi, Maasai and Luo.
 Records of these wars date back to the 1750s.
 Despite this enmity, many Luhya families have intermarried over long periods with the neighboring Luo, a Nilotic people.
 It is common to find Luo names among Luhya, particularly the Ragooli (Maragoli).

-They are agricultural people living mostly off the land.
 The western Kenya area is rich, fertile highland soil.
+The Luhya are agricultural people living mostly off the land.
 In recent years many of the youth have gone to the cities in search of work and a better life.
-They are extremely tied to tribal traditions and superstitions.
+But these youth are extremely tied to tribal traditions and superstitions.

 Language:

-Each sub-tribe has its own traditional language and customs.
-The traditional language is spoken in the home almost exclusively.
-There is similarity between several of the sub-languages and the Luganda language of the Ganda (Baganda) of Uganda.
+There is similarity between several of the Luyia languages and the Luganda language of the Ganda (Baganda) of Uganda.

 Political Situation: